 Using Edge DNS as a secondary DNS service is one of the quickest ways for organization ease into the benefits of a globally robust cloud DNS solution.
 Secondary DNS servers are a layer before the DNS Primary.
 The DNS Primary servers control the domain's zone records.
 These can be configured to push the zone information out to secondary DNS servers.
 The whole architecture can be configured where the Internet only communicates with the DNS secondary servers.
 This protects the critical Primary DNS server and zone information from attack.

 Pushing Secondary DNS to the Edge of the Internet

-Akamai's Fast DNS streamlines the Secondary DNS's benefits.
+Akamai's Edge DNS streamlines the secondary DNS's benefits.
 Organizations can plug into Akamai's global DNS deployment and push their DNS Secondary to a global edge deployed throughout the world.
-The Secondary DNS's benefits are then enhanced, with DNS servers closer to the edge, spread throughout the world, and resiliently deployed.
+The secondary DNS's benefits are then enhanced, with DNS servers closer to the edge, spread throughout the world, and resiliently deployed.
 Closer to the edge means better application response.
 Global deployment means it is more resilient to DoS attacks.
 Resiliently deployed means that Akamai shifts the organization's domain to work around Internet faults.

-Updating DNS Records to Begin Leveraging Fast DNS
+Updating DNS Records to Begin Leveraging Edge DNS